If you ever wondered how to cook rice in a clay pot, you are going to love this recipe. Get light, fluffy, and perfectly tender rice every time!

 A clay pot is a cooking pot that is made from clay and used to cook a variety of dishes like stews, grains, vegetables, or braised dishes.
 Clay pots are usually glazed and come with a lid.

-It is also said that clay pots can provide health benefits by adding many nutrients to the cooked foods like calcium, iron, and magnesium.
+It is also said that clay pots can provide health benefits by adding many nutrients to cooked foods, like calcium, iron, and magnesium.

 🍚 How to Make Clay Pot Rice